 2020: The highest-funded reward-based crowdfunding campaign to date is run.

 Cloud Imperium Games has raised over $317 million for the development of their video game Star Citizen, breaking a record funding volume for a single project.
 They have been crowdfunding since 2012, both through crowdfunding platforms such as Kickstarter and their own website.
 They are unlikely to stay on top for a long time though – the record gets beaten rather frequently, which just shows how dynamic the sector is.

 What’s next for crowdfunding?

 It’s good to remember that some social phenomena that we often see as products of the internet era have in fact been with us for centuries.
 The great difference between Mozart’s times and ours is that thanks to the technology we have at hand, we can make things like crowdfunding widespread, if not universal.
-This ability to bring people together is an immense power – let’s hope that the future story of crowdfunding will be one about harvesting that power for the good causes.
+This ability to bring people together is an immense power – let’s hope that the future story of crowdfunding will be one about harvesting that power for good causes.